-In situations of alleged serious misconduct the Headmaster will appoint an Investigating Officer (such as the Deputy Head, Head of Senior School or Head of Junior School), who will conduct a series of interviews with the individuals concerned.
+In situations of alleged serious misconduct the Headmaster will appoint an Investigating Officer (such as the Deputy Head, Head of Senior School, Head of Junior School or Head of Pre-Prep), who will conduct a series of interviews with the individuals concerned.
 Written notes of these interviews will be taken and passed on to the Headmaster who will act as the Deciding Officer and determine the appropriate sanction to be applied.